How to apply - Bachelor's

 Apply for the JU Scholarship

 Always submit documents in the official language of the country where you studied, along with an official translation in English.
+Documents directly issued in English are accepted.
 Note: We also accept official transcripts and diplomas issued in Swedish, Danish, Norwegian, Finnish, German, French, and Spanish without requiring a translation.

 When uploading documents: